vttresearch/FinnishBuildingStockData/README.md

 ## License

-All rights reserved, for now.
+MIT, see `LICENSE` for more information.

 ## Acknowledgements